SS Admiral Nakhimov: Sinking

-Despite the message, Captain Viktor Tkachenko of Pyotr Vasev did nothing to slow his ship or change course.
+Despite the message, Captain Viktor Tkachenko of Pyotr Vasyov did nothing to slow his ship or change course.
 Convinced that the freighter would pass without incident, Captain Markov of Admiral Nakhimov retired to his cabin, leaving his second mate Alexander Chudnovsky in charge.
-From 11:00 p.m., Chudnovsky radioed Pyotr Vasev several times, asking about her course and her further actions.
+From 11:00 p.m., Chudnovsky radioed Pyotr Vasyov several times, asking about her course and her further actions.
 Chudnovsky changed the ship's course 10 degrees portside.
-At 11:10 p.m., Chundovsky cried on VHF to the freighter, "Immediately reverse full astern!"
+At 11:10 p.m., Chudnovsky cried on VHF to the freighter, "Immediately reverse full astern!"
 When it was clear that the freighter was headed directly for the ship, Pyotr Vasyov's engines were thrown in reverse.
 Admiral Nakhimov turned hard to port, but it was too late.